aixoss/aix-puppet/README.md

  Manifest './manifests/init.pp' delivered contains one suma-download
  As far as 'update' operations are concerned:<br>
-  You can perform download operations from FixCentral (suma-downloads) and build a NIM lpp_source resource with results of downloads in a first separate step, then in a second step you can update LPARs using the NIM lpp_source resource which was downloaded.
+  You can perform download operations from FixCentral (suma-downloads) and create a NIM lpp_source resource with results of downloads in a first separate step, then in a second step you can update LPARs using the NIM lpp_source resource which was downloaded.
  As far as 'eFix' operations are concerned:<br>